Fate of localization features in a one-dimensional non-Hermitian flat-band lattice with quasiperiodic modulations: Localization features

-One can see that the $f_n$ variables decouple from both the $p_n$ and $c_n$ variables, producing two independent spectra $\sigma_f$ and $\sigma_{p,c}$.
+In the $\theta=0$ case, the symmetric modulations $\epsilon_n^-=0$ can be obtained by setting $\phi_b=0$.
+The $f_n$ variables decouple from both the $p_n$ and $c_n$ variables, producing two independent spectra $\sigma_f$ and $\sigma_{p,c}$.
 The $\sigma_f$ keeps its compact feature with the energies given by $E=\epsilon_n^{+}$.
 Hence, all the states belonging to the spectrum $\sigma_f$ are localized.
-In Fig.\ref{Fig3}, we show the spectrum from Eq.(\ref{eq16}) as a function of $\lambda$.
-Due to the independence of the spectra $\sigma_f$ and $\sigma_{p,c}$, we indicate the boundaries of the Fano state spectrum $\sigma_f=\{ \epsilon_n^{+} \}$ by dashed lines in Fig.\ref{Fig3}, which is equidistributed within the interval $[-\lambda,\lambda]$.
-To obtain the localization property of $\sigma_{p,c}$, we turn the rotated of Eq.(\ref{eq16}) into
+In Fig.\ref{Fig3}, we show the spectrum of the system with $\theta=0$ and $\phi_b=0$ as a function of $\lambda$.
+Due to the independence of the spectra $\sigma_f$ and $\sigma_{p,c}$, we indicate the boundaries of the spectrum $\sigma_f=\{ \epsilon_n^{+} \}$ by dashed lines in Fig.\ref{Fig3}, which is equidistributed within the interval $[-\lambda,\lambda]$.
+To obtain the localization property of $\sigma_{p,c}$, we can obtain the tight-binding form only containing the $p_n$ variables by choosing $\epsilon_n^-=0$ in Eq. (\ref{eq8}).
+The dispersive states $p_n$ are described by a non-Hermitian AA chain with the nonreciprocal hopping term.
+Referring to the discussion of the localization transition of the non-Hermitian AA model \cite{Jiang2019}, we can obtain the mobility edges

+with $M=\max \{e^h,e^{-h}\}$.
+Figures \ref{Fig3}(a) and \ref{Fig3}(b) show the fractal dimension $D_2^{(l)}$ and the imaginary part of the spectrum $\sigma_{p,c}$ [$\ln{|\mathrm{Im}(E)|}$] of different eigenstates belonging to the spectrum $\sigma_{p,c}$, respectively, as a function of the real part of the corresponding $E$ and the modulation amplitude $\lambda$ with $\theta=0$, $\epsilon_n^{-}=0$ and $N=200$ under PBCs.
+The solid lines in Fig. \ref{Fig3} are the analytical solution of mobility edges.
+The real-complex transition in energy coincides with the localization transition shown in Fig. \ref{Fig3}(b).
+One can see that our analytical result is in excellent agreement with the numerical results.